-This is a quick and easy tutorial for those that are struggling to get this to work.
-I started by reading the Pi Hole documentation: https://github.com/pi-hole/pi-hole#one-step-automated-install
+This is a quick and easy tutorial for those that are struggling to setup the Pi Hole with Asus Routers.
+I started by reading the Pi Hole documentation.

 This is sadly not optimal for those of us that have the Asus Router (in my case I have the AC1900), but fortunately after breaking my internet a few times, I was able to find simple settings that allow: